vasndhara/Terraform-/README.md

 java -version : To check the java version

-aŌer installing Jenkins and java in the server we need to restart the Jenkins server
+after installing Jenkins and java in the server we need to restart the Jenkins server

 systemctl restart Jenkins : to restart the Jenkins